 Having the ability to apply technical detail is at the heart of engineering, and core to Salford’s values, so we strive to embed this as a core learning objective throughout your studies.

-- In year one, you'll explore analogue and digital electronics, mathematics, risk and management, and computer networking
+- In year one, you will explore analogue and digital electronics, mathematics, risk and management, and computer networking

-- As you progress to year two, you'll broaden your knowledge of electronics systems, mathematics, machines and drives, and digital signal processing.
+- As you progress to year two, you will broaden your knowledge of electronics systems, mathematics, machines and drives, and digital signal processing.
 At the end of year two you will begin you industry placement

-- You will return to the University for your final year, where you will focus on power and control systems, embedded systems and hybrid and electronic vehicles.
-You'll conclude your studies with an individual project, based on an engineering topic or interest chosen by you
+- You will return to Salford for your final year, where you will focus on power and control systems, embedded systems and hybrid and electric vehicles.
+You will conclude your studies with an individual project, based on an engineering topic chosen by you

 This module spans both semesters in the first year and is at the heart of first year teaching.
 The main aim is to introduce the fundamental concepts and principles of analogue electronics and develop the skills necessary to design and build analogue circuits.